dbr/tvnamer/readme.md

 `normalize_unicode_filenames` attempts to replace Unicode characters with their unaccented ASCII equivalent (`å` becomes `a` etc).
 Any untranslatable characters are removed.

-`selectfirst` and `alwaysrename` mirror the command line arguments `--selectfirst` and `--always` - one automatically selects the first series search result, the other always renames files.
+`selectfirst` and `always_rename` mirror the command line arguments `--selectfirst` and `--always` - one automatically selects the first series search result, the other always renames files.
 Setting both to True is equivalent to `--batch`. `recursive` also mirrors the command line argument

 # Custom filename parsing pattern